23 Spots to Stop by on the Popular California Longitudinal Course Pacific Coast Highway!

 Natural bridges state park near Santa Cruz is the perfect place to watch sunset over California's pacific coast not far from highway 1

-Natural Bridges State Beach charges for parking, but it's worth it if you arrive before sunset.
-At low tide, you can explore the rock pools and spot starfish and crabs.
-Otters and seals play offshore, and if you are lucky, you may be able to see migrating whales.
+There's a parking fee at Natural Bridges State Beach, but it's worth it if you arrive before sunset.
+At low tide, you can explore the rock pools and find starfish and crabs, watch otters and seals frolic offshore, and if you're lucky, you might even see migrating whales.

-The beach is small, but well maintained.
-The Natural Bridge's centerpiece is a free-standing rock structure with an arched door-like cave just a few meters into the sea.
+The beach is small but well maintained, and the highlight of Natural Bridge is a free-standing rock structure with an arched door-like cave just a few meters into the ocean.

 Duration: 30 minutes to 1 hour, longer if you want to see the sunset

-Tip: End your first day on Pacific Coast Highway 1 here or next in Monterey.
+Tip: End your first day on Pacific Coast Highway 1 here, or head to Monterey next.

-Best Places to Stay: Santa Cruz - Mission Inn (cheap), Inn at Depot Hill (luxury)
+Recommended place to stay: Santa Cruz Inn at Depot Hill (luxury)

 8. Monterey